DiegoMendezT/MASTER_QA_SUITE/reflections/ml_log.md

 ## Initial Vision & Purpose

 ### Core Mission
 This framework exists to be more than just another test automation suite.
-It embodies the evolution of QA automation into a self-aware, self-maintaining system that:
+It embodies the evolution of QA automation into a self-diagnosing, self-maintaining system that:

 1. **Tests Real Websites**: Professional Selenium-based automation for actual client projects
 2. **Tests Itself**: Meta-layer validation ensuring framework integrity and evolution